 - 192 kHz / 24-bit audio is limited to two bound audio outputs - 96 kHz/24-bit audio is limited to four bound audio outputs - 48 kHz/24-bit audio is not limited, but it is recommended to have no more than 12 simultaneous digital media streams at this quality.

 Replacing an existing controller using the Controller Migration Wizard

-Use the Controller Migration Wizard in Composer Pro to easily replace an existing controller in a project.
+Using the Controller Migration Wizard in Composer Pro, an existing controller can be easily replaced in a project.